shtrausslearning/shtrausslearning.github.io/docs/markdown/about.md

 My name is Andrey!

 I'm Aerodynamicist & Data Analyst.
 I have worked on a number of interesting projects over the years, these days my interest is shifting to the integration of machine & deep learning solution in a variety of fields.
-I'm also quite fond of bioinformatics & biomimicry related subjects.
+I'm also quite fond of bioinformatics[^1] & biomimicry related subjects.

-*[biomimicry]: Biomimicry is a design approach that takes inspiration from nature and its processes to create innovative solutions to human problems.
-It involves studying biological systems, structures, and functions, and applying this knowledge to design products, processes, and technologies that are sustainable, efficient, and effective.
-Examples of biomimicry include designing buildings that mimic termite mounds for natural ventilation, creating adhesives inspired by gecko feet, and developing materials that mimic spider silk for their strength and flexibility.

 ### **Background**